Special routes of U.S. Route 70: Lebanon business loop

+North Carolina

 Marshall business loop

 U.S. Route 70 Business (US 70 Bus.) was established in 1960 (extended in 1981) and co-signed with US 25 Business, this business loop replaced the old US 70 route through downtown Marshall, via Main Street and Ivy River Road.
 Route is part of the French Broad Overview Byway.

 Morganton business loop

 U.S. Route 70 Business (US 70 Bus.) was established in 1960 from a renumbering of US 70A, this business loop goes through downtown Morganton via Union and Meeting Streets.
 Part of the route is shared with US 64 Business and NC 181.